junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.R.
 2063
 congress: 110th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 2063

-> To direct the Secretary of Health and Human Services, in consultation with the Secretary of Education, to develop a voluntary policy for managing the risk of food allergy and anaphylaxis in schools, to establish school-based food allergy management grants, and for other purposes.
+> To direct the Secretary of Health and Human Services, in consultation with the Secretary of Education, to develop a voluntary policy for managing the risk of food allergy and anaphylaxis in schools.

 ## § 1.
 Short title

-This Act may be cited as the “Food Allergy and Anaphylaxis Management Act of 2007”.
+This Act may be cited as the “Food Allergy and Anaphylaxis Management Act of 2008”.

 ## § 2.
 Findings